Noobdev008/appventurez/README.md

 # appventurez

 Here examples of all the basic Javascript.
-Completeted till 12.2
+Javascript Completetd